FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/Run_first_time_ux/API_applications_Start_here/Creating_a_directory_exit.md

 {
     "title": "Creating  a directory exit",
     "linkTitle": "Creating a directory exit",
     "weight": "250"
-}# <span id="Creating_a_directory_exit"></span>Creating a directory exit

-The following example was designed from a modified version of the cft-tcp.conf configuration example, located in &lt;installdir>/runtime/conf.
-For this example, you should have customized at least one of these files, using the instructions in [Running Transfer CFT for the first time.](running_cft_for_the_first_time_unix.htm)
+}The following example was designed from a modified version of the cft-tcp.conf configuration example, located in &lt;installdir>/runtime/conf.
+For this example, you should have customized at least one of these files, using the instructions in Running Transfer CFT for the first time.

 ## Prerequisites